PaulaEsteban2000/CSE151A_UrbanAnimals/README.md

 We wanted to check which dogs were most commonly reported for incidents.
 We did a histogram and noticed the primary dog breed that was called was pitbull by a vast majority.
 Pitbulls were called in almost 4x more than the second dog breed "Labrador".

-Also we checked the condition of the dogs.
+Finally, we looked at the condition the dogs where in.